20 Essential Christmas Songs by Opry Members

 Trisha Yearwood and Garth Brooks | Christmas Together

 The ultimate Christmas gift?
 Garth Brooks and Trisha Yearwood’s first-ever duets album.
 That’s what fans finally got when the couple released Christmas Together in 2006.
 The album features a delightful range of underrated classics like “What Are You Doing New Year’s Eve?” and “I’m Beginning to See The Light.”
-Yearwood got to perform a medley of songs when she hosted CMA Country Christmas, which aired December 3.
+Yearwood got to perform a medley of songs when she hosted CMA Country Christmas.

 Trace Adkins | “Silent Night”